wccalvin/cpp-notes/docs/classes-objects.md

 - base class: also called as parent class.
 The class being inherited from.
 - derived class: also called as child class.
 The class that inherits from base class.

+### Constructor inheritance

+This is a more realistic use-case than using public access specifier.
+The derived class also inherits constructors of its base class using the members initializer list.